lukebellis/dev-setup-script/README.md

 ### Development Environment Setup Script for Ubuntu 24 LTS

 This script automates the process of setting up a comprehensive development environment tailored for modern software development.
-It includes a wide array of tools ranging from code editors and API clients to databases and containerization technologies.
+It includes a wide array of tools ranging from code editors and API clients to databases and containerisation technologies.

 #### What Does This Script Do?